 - Other Council buildings

 - Roads and footpaths

-Graffiti is illegal, and it is important to report graffiti to Police.
+Graffiti is illegal, and it is important to report graffiti to the police.
 This can assist the police with tag identification and also give the police an indication of local “hot spots”.

-Keep a record of the cost; you may be able to claim the expenses on your insurance.
+Keep a record of any cleaning/damage cost; you may be able to claim the expenses on your insurance.

 Heidelberg Police Station - Phone: 9450 8000